shoei03/PyRef/Readme.md

 # PyRef

-## Description

-PyRef is a tool that automatically detect mainly method-level refactoring operations in Python projects.
+PyRef is a tool that automatically detects mainly method-level refactoring operations in Python projects using Docker for easy deployment and consistent environments.

-Current supported refactoring operations:
+## Supported Refactoring Operations

 - Rename Method
 - Add Parameter